h3abionet/recalling/generate-gvcf/README.md

 # Intro

 The Nextflow script run HaplotypeCaller on BAMs.
-It has been tested on the Wits cluster and contains a profile setting for Wits.
-For CBIO we just need to add another profile.
-For the processing of 1KG on CHPC the code would need to be rewritten.
+It has been tested on the Wits and Ilifu cluster and contains a profile settings for both.

 Please see `nextflow.conf` for GATK version and references databases used.